lukogr/iot-app/README.md

 # iot_fwd.py
 ```
 Iot_fwd provides Rest API for management of the container (lxc launch, exec, delete).

+Note: "thingspeak" image for LXC should be deployed first in the cloud.

 **To run iot_app:**
   1. Install required Python packages: